-As a part of our business activities regarding research on compensation for damages caused by automobile accidents, the Center conducts the following activities and utilizes the results for consultation, mediation and deliberations.
+As a part of our business activities regarding research on compensation for damages caused by automobile accidents, the Center conducts the following activities

-1 Compilation of a Database using a Retrieval System for Introducing New Judicial Precedents
+Compilation of a Database using a Retrieval System for Introducing New Judicial Precedents

 The Center is working on collecting new precedents from the major district courts pertaining to compensation for damages caused by automobile accidents (approximately 900 cases per year).
-It has summarized approximately 600 of these each year, and has compiled them into a database on the Center's own accord, which it utilizes consultations, mediation and deliberations.
+It has summarized approximately 560 of these each year, and has compiled them into a database on the Center's own accord, which it utilizes for consultations, mediation and deliberations.

-By the end of fiscal 2019, 17,200 cases had been entered into the database.
+By the end of fiscal 2020, 17,760 cases had been entered into the database.

-Compilation of a Database using a Retrieval System for Previous Arbitration Recommendations
+Compilation of a Database using a Retrieval System for Previous Arbitration Recommendations and utilizes the results for consultation, mediation and deliberations.